aweymo/VRAF_RC/index.md

 - template: 2-column-text
   block: two-column-1
   col_1:
-    content: Determining this process involved creating visualizations of the items that had been digitized, as well as visualizations of the largest gaps in the collection, to pinpoint where to investigate.
+    content: Determining this involved creating visualizations of the items that had been digitized, as well as visualizations of the largest gaps in the collection, to pinpoint where to investigate.
 Using these guides,
     headline: ''
     slug: ''
   col_2: